Thinking of reporting?

 Although you might not feel like reporting now, you might in time.
 So you might want to keep the clothes you were wearing at the time of the assault, don’t wash them and put them in a clean plastic bag.
-Please see the section on SARN to find out about your options for storing forensic evidence without reporting to the police.
+Please see the section on the Sexual Assault Referral Network (SARN) to find out about your options for storing forensic evidence without reporting to the police.
 Also see our section on the support we provide for survivors.

 When you wash yourself, use safe products, not household cleaning products as they can be harmful.

 We believe that everyone who experiences a sexual assault should make their own decisions about reporting.
 Whatever decision you make should be right for you, and what you need now.
 We are here to Listen, Believe and Support so if you pick up the phone or email us, we will respond.